Sp0kane/MicrosoftSentinel/Playbooks/updatetrigger-notifyOwner/readme.md

 ![MicrosoftTeams-image (3)](https://user-images.githubusercontent.com/71527532/221387995-5dd3a2c5-a152-4f92-be49-4ca7b65bceb7.png)

-You shold exempt core SOC personnel from these notification by listing them in the initial boolean.
+You shold exempt core SOC personnel from these notifications by listing them in the initial boolean.

 Hope it helps.